 SAFETY & EMERGENCY PROCEDURES

 Procedures are in place for foreseeable emergencies that may affect the safety of students at ISNS.
 The school will be closed should there be an emergency that makes it unsafe to travel to school.
 School buildings will be evacuated should there be a fire or other emergency which causes it to be unsafe to remain inside.
-Additional procedures have been established to “lock-down” the campus in the event of an intruder or other outside danger.
+Additional procedures have been established to “lock-down” the campus in the event of an intruder or other outside dangers.

 Every student should be aware of these procedures and carefully follow their teacher’s instructions should an emergency occur